mahmoo30/readmegenerator/README.md

 - npm i inquirer@8.2.4

 ## Usage
 You can quickly and easily generate a README file by using a command-line application to generate one.
 This allows the project creator to devote more time working on the project.
+Generated file can be accessed in the producedFile folder.

 ## License
 ![badge](https://img.shields.io/badge/license-MIT-brightgreen): This application is covered by the MIT license.